 \section{Analysis Procedure}

-This analysis is conducted by using the Toy Monte Carlo (MC) samples implemented with the real kinematic (detector) configurations from the LHC and RHIC experiments.
-The quantitative study on the effect from the $J/\psi$ kinematic acceptance with certain polarization parameters can be achieved by comparing the input $p_T$ distribution (equivalent to the distribution obtained by using the correct kinematic acceptance) in Toy MC events to the $p_T$ distribution from the events which have applied kinematic selections and then corrected using unpolarized kinematic acceptance.
-The detailed procedure for this analysis is described in the following.
+This analysis evaluates the systematic sensitivity using Toy Monte Carlo (MC) samples implemented with the exact kinematic configurations from the LHC and RHIC experiments.
+The quantitative study of the effect from the $J/\psi$ kinematic acceptance under varied polarization parameters is achieved by comparing the input $p_T$ distribution in Toy MC events to the $p_T$ distribution from events corrected using the unpolarized kinematic acceptance.

-Firstly, the polarization parameters in both HX and CS frames for the $J/\psi$ meson, $\lambda_{\theta}$, $\lambda_{\phi}$, and $\lambda_{\theta\phi}$, are obtained from the measurements.
-Here, the HX frame is defined as the given polarization axis is along the $J/\psi$ momentum in the center-of-mass frame of colliding beams; while the CS frame is defined as the given polarization axis is the bisector between the directions of the first colliding parton and of the opposite of the second colliding parton in the $J/\psi$ rest frame.
-Secondly, the high statistics $J/\psi$ events ($10^8$) are generated using the single particle generator and forcing $J/\psi$ to decay to dilepton pair.
-The input $p_T$ and $y$ spectrum of $J/\psi$ are obtained from the real measurements and the global measurement~\cite{jpsi_global}, respectively.
-The polarization of the $J/\psi$ meson then is assigned by the $p_T$-dependent $\lambda_{\theta}$, $\lambda_{\phi}$, and $\lambda_{\theta\phi}$ parameters which are obtained from the parameterization of the measurements and the corresponding angular distributions of the decayed leptons are followed Eq.~\ref{eq:polar}.
+Firstly, the polarization parameters in both HX and CS frames for the $J/\psi$ meson ($\lambda_{\theta}$, $\lambda_{\phi}$, and $\lambda_{\theta\phi}$) are extracted from measurements.
+Secondly, high-statistics $J/\psi$ events ($10^8$) are generated using a single-particle generator, forcing $J/\psi$ to decay into a dilepton pair.
+The input $p_T$ and $y$ spectra of $J/\psi$ are strictly obtained from real measurements and global constraints~\cite{jpsi_global}.
+The polarization of the $J/\psi$ meson is assigned via $p_T$-dependent parameters parameterized from measurements, following the angular distribution in Eq.~\ref{eq:polar}.

-Next, the same kinematic selections used in the real measurements are applied on each event.
-As mentioned previously, to quantify the effect from the polarization of $J/\psi$ can be achieved by comparing the input $p_T$ spectrum and the corrected spectrum.
-Here, the candidate-by-candidate weighting method is used to correct the kinematic acceptance and the corrected yield ($N^{\rm corr.}$) is defined as $N^{\rm corr.} = \sum_{i=1}^{N_{J/\psi}} w_i$, where $w_i = 1/\mathcal{A}$.
-This candidate-by-candidate weighting method is also used in several $J/\psi$ and $\Upsilon$ cross section analyses in $p$+$p$ collisions from the ATLAS and STAR collaboration~\cite{atlas_jpsi, atlas_upsi, star_jpsi}.
-Finally, the effect on the $J/\psi$ invariant yield in $A$+$A$ collisions originated from the kinematic acceptance with the wrong polarization parameters can be quantified by the ratio of the input $p_T$ spectrum to the acceptance-corrected one.
-Therefore, the $R_{\rm AA}$ can be corrected by replacing the invariant yield under the unpolarized assumption with the one using the appropriate acceptance correction.
-The corrected $R_{\rm AA}$, $R_{\rm AA}^{\rm corr.}$, can be expressed as
+Next, identical kinematic selections from the real measurements are applied.
+A candidate-by-candidate weighting method is used to correct the kinematic acceptance, defined as $N^{\rm corr.} = \sum_{i=1}^{N_{J/\psi}} w_i$, where $w_i = 1/\mathcal{A}$~\cite{atlas_jpsi, atlas_upsi, star_jpsi}.